nexmo-se/Windows-Custom-Capture-Switching-Opentok/README.md

 }
 ```

-#### Capturing the screen
+#### Capturing the Camera

-This sample uses SharpDX (a DirectX C# wrapper) to capture the screen contents.
+This sample UWP Media Capture class to capture the screen contents.
 To create
-the video, the app uses a timer, which is called 15 times a second.
-In each tick, the timer
+the video, the app Initializes the camera using MediaCapture class.
+It then uses MediaFrameReader to
-captures the screen and provides the frame to custom video capturer by calling
+get the frames from Media capture and pass the bmp frame to `frameConsumer.Consume(frame)`.

-`frameConsumer.Consume(frame)`.
+### Detecting Hardware Changes

+Inside `MainWindow.xaml.cs`, we use the `UsbNotification` function to include two external functions from `user32.dll`.
+These functions are `RegisterDeviceNotification` and `UnregisterDeviceNotification`.
+These functions requires a callback parameter that handles the Hardware changes.

+Once we detect USB hardware change, we call `CustomCameraCapturer().getVideoDevices()` to query for vide capture devices
+and populate out list of cameras.

+#### Switching between Cameras

+To Switch cameras, simply get the camera's deviceID and pass it to `CustomCameraCapturer().InitializeWebCam(deviceID)`
+We get the camera's deviceID from the data in our camera list.

 MainWindow.xaml.cs
 ------------------